VGH05T/optiboot/README.md

 Optiboot for nRF24L01+
 ======================

-This is a modifed Optiboot bootloader for Arduino.
+This is a modifed Optiboot bootloader for Arduino, added with some specific compilations for atmega328p.
 The two main features I added are:

 *   support for the nRF24L01+ radio transciever chip for wireless reprogramming of your Arduinos.